Wednesday, June 30, 2010

 Oh, taste and see that the LORD is good; blessed is the [wo]man who trusts in Him!
 Psalm 34:8 Lately, I've been doing a lot of meditating, mostly on the goodness of our Lord.
 He who has promised goodness to us is faithful!

 A couple of posts back I was in the dumps, emotionally and physically... it did me good to be there.
 God has been slowly removing the scales from my eyes to see the world, the church, friends, family and my self differently.
-April '09 I was laid off of work and a lot of things changed from then on starting with that day, I must share this story with you...
+April '09 I was laid off of work and a lot of things have changed from then on starting with that day.

-I was working in a Flight School (I am the queen of odd jobs).
+I was working in a Flight School (Yes, I am the queen of odd jobs).
 I really, REALLY, disliked working there but every time I cried out to God for deliverance I never received His peace to walk away.
-Months went by of me crying out, temper tantrums to the max and just a nasty attitude about my job before the Lord.
-One day, I surrendered my will to Him.
+I had a nasty attitude, I cried like a brat, and constantly complained to God for months.
+That was till I saw my job as a mission field and that day I surrendered my will to Him.
 Though I never developed a love for the place I did fall in love with the people.
 My heart soon shattered to pieces for them like a glass of water falling from a pretty little nightstand to a filthy linoleum floor.
-It was bittersweet the day that God confirmed, through scripture, that my days in this specific job (mission) were coming to an end.
-Bitter because I had grown in God-given love for people.
+It was bittersweet the day that after much prayer God confirmed in my heart that my days in this specific job (mission) were coming to an end.
+Bitter because I had grown in a diving God-given love for the people.
 But it was sweet, oh so sweet to be out of there.

-1. Be sensitive to the prompting of the Holy Spirit.
-There is nothing as good as the peace of God.
+1. Be attentive and obedient to the prompting of the Holy Spirit.

-2. God is always ahead of us in life, therefore I will trust Him with my life.
+2. God goes before me, therefore I will trust Him with my life.

-It's been a little over a year now that I have been unemployed.
 Upon finding myself without a job I asked God to make me a student of His Word.
-Let me tell you, He has not only made me a student of His Word but through His Word he has unveiled my eyes to see how short I am of His glory.
-His Word has revealed to me dark truths about me and how much of a Pharisee I am.
+He not only has helped me be a diligent student, but through His Word has unveiled my eyes to see how short I fall of His glory.
+His Word has revealed to me dark truths about myself.
 His Word has also spoken life and grace to me like I have never embraced before.
 He is stripping me of me and I'm starting to like the process.

 I read this on a greeting card and encourage you with it: